Subscribe To This Site

 Ethical and Fairtrade products are everywhere - if you look.
 Here's a challenging article by Whitney Kakos, Impact and Sustainability Manager of Cafédirect about the importance of Fairtrade and Fairtrade Fortnight which takes place every year in early spring.

-How to make the world a fairer place by simply putting on the kettle?
+Make the world a fairer place simply by putting on the kettle!

 Make the ‘Big Swap’ to Fairtrade this February

-It's easy in February to get lost within your own concerns.
+It's easy in February and early March to get lost within your own concerns.
 Days are short, cold and dark, and the visible toll on your bank account - to make no mention of your waistline - is a constant reminder that Christmas has been and gone.

 What is Fairtrade?